 We take a look back at one of London's most famous casinos

-When William Crockford established his casino at 50 St James Place in the ever-fashionable London clubland he probably had no idea his enterprise would still be flourishing in the 21st century under Malaysian ownership - though we think he'd probably approve if he were to visit the club today.
+When William Crockford established his casino at 50 St James Place in the ever-fashionable London clubland he probably had no idea his enterprise would still be running, in some form, almost two hundred years later.
+From its Regency beginnings to Genting's Malaysian-owned Curzon Street incarnation, the Crockfords name traced an almost unbroken line through British gambling, before the doors finally closed in October 2023.

-Granted, it no longer stands on its original site - but it's only a stone's throw away across Piccadilly at Curzon Street in the heart of Mayfair and it's still mostly attracting the kind of clientele that Crockford liked to entertain, albeit minus most of the aristocratic element.
+It did not stand on its original site at the end.
+It had moved a stone's throw across Piccadilly to 30 Curzon Street in the heart of Mayfair, where it spent its final Genting decades attracting the kind of clientele Crockford himself had liked to entertain, albeit minus most of the aristocratic element.

 There are, however, some crucial operational differences.
 Back in the day, Crockford liked to cheat his customers.